nesono/postfix_for_postfixadmin/README.md

 ## Credits

-Most ideas and scripts have been taking from [bokysan/docker-postfix](https://github.com/bokysan/docker-postfix).
+* Most ideas and scripts have been taking from [bokysan/docker-postfix](https://github.com/bokysan/docker-postfix).
-The actual configuration was taken from my [old work](https://www.nesono.com/node/276) on a Postfix mail server.
+* The actual configuration was taken from my [old work](https://www.nesono.com/node/276) on a Postfix mail server.
+* What made it actually work for me was this [page](https://www.postfix.org/SASL_README.html)

 ## Requirements